 Head of Unit

 An HIV vaccine is urgently needed.
 The Kent lab is working towards this goal.
 Our dedicated staff and students drive innovation and new thinking in ways to tackle the HIV/AIDS epidemic.
-Prof Kent was recently awarded the Peter Doherty Award for Outstanding PhD Supervision which reflects the quality of our work and PhD students in this area.

-The HIV pandemic continues to expand rapidly around the world, notably in the Asian-Pacific and Africa.
+The HIV pandemic continues to expand rapidly around the world, notably in the Asia-Pacific and Africa.
 Public health and economic burdens of HIV represents a major threat to regional and global security.
 Preventative strategies remain limited, and therapeutic options are restricted in both efficacy and implementation.
 The lack of an effective HIV vaccine is a catastrophic failure of our public health response to the epidemic.

 Better strategies are needed to prevent HIV infection and disease.
 This requires an understanding of how HIV causes AIDS, including which immune responses control HIV replication and which contribute to disease.
 A better understanding of effective immunity will expand the pipeline to novel treatment and prevention strategies.

 Despite the clear need, development of HIV-1 vaccines has proceeded for 20+ years without success.
 HIV has a propensity to mutate to avoid immune responses and form latent reservoirs – these are formidable challenges to developing successful vaccines.
 There is a palpable sense in the HIV vaccine research community that fresh innovative ideas are needed.
 Quantum leaps away from existing paradigms will be needed to make large inroads into defining protective immunity to HIV-1.